-With the advent of Microsoft's cross-platform operating system, Windows NT/2000/2003, Advanced Systems Concepts saw the need for a powerful command line interface as an alternative to the graphical one provided by Windows.
+With the advent of Microsoft's cross-platform operating system, Windows, Advanced Systems Concepts saw the need for a powerful command line interface as an alternative to the graphical one provided by Windows.
 XLNT capitalizes on the strengths of DCL and extends them to fit the unique demands of a modern, twenty-first century operating system environment.
+XLNT supports both x86 and x64 platforms.